LearnersGuild/curriculum-app/modules/Movie-Search-API/README.md

 ## Description

-Create a Movie Search API which uses Express, and fetches movies from IMDB API.
+Create a Movie Search API which uses Express, and fetches movies from IMDB.

 The api should have the following routes
 ```